khasa006/simBKMRdata/paper.md

 shape, and rate vectors, and correlation matrices.
-This package also facilitates the calculation of a Posterior Inclusion Probability (PIP) threshold for feature selection in BKMR, offering an approach that accounts for non-normal data (based on the forthcoming work of@hasan2025).
+This package also facilitates the calculation of a Posterior Inclusion Probability (PIP) threshold for feature selection in BKMR, offering an approach that accounts for non-normal data (based on the forthcoming work of
+@hasan2025).
 The effectiveness of the package is demonstrated through a real-world application using data from an adolescent environmental exposure study, where metal exposures are related to IQ scores.

 ## Keywords